a00908270/masterthesis/thesis.md

 ##### Implementation Example

-For framework demonstration purposes, the source code classifying the Iris dataset from the first use case (see section \ref{iris-classification-example}) implemented using TensorFlow is attached in the appendix section \ref{tensorflow-iris-dataset-training-example}.
+For framework demonstration purposes, the source code classifying the Iris dataset from the first use case (see section \ref{iris-classification-example}) implemented using TensorFlow is attached in the appendix section \ref{tensorflow-implementation-example}.

 [^te]: http://www.apache.org/licenses/LICENSE-2.0
 [^tegit]: https://github.com/tensorflow/tensorflow